mvcds/my-library/carreer/development/programming/Event.md

-A form of [[Message]] which notifies its receivers about something that has happened and therefore the receivers have no power to change
+A form of [[Message]] which notifies its receivers about something that already has happened and therefore the receivers have no power to change